PhotoFramer: Multi-modal Image Composition Instruction: Task Paradigm and Dataset Construction

 \subsection{Task Paradigm}

 We first construct the task paradigm for composition guidance.
 Our goal is to develop an assistant that can guide humans during the photo-taking process.
-Therefore, we begin by revisiting how humans take photos and analyzing the key abilities the model should possess in this process.
+Therefore, we begin by revisiting how humans take photos and analyzing the key abilities the model should possess.
+We summarize three key steps to decompose the capturing process from~\cite{photographereye}.

 -- First, humans choose an appropriate shooting position and angle, referred to as the \textit{vantage point}.
 As shown in \cref{fig:task}c, given a scene, our model needs to infer alternative viewpoints and select the one with the best composition.